Accommodations for 2023 In-School Digital AP Exams

 Students may:

-• test with the digital exam using a screen reader or with a human reader; or
+- test with the digital exam using a screen reader with or without a refreshable braille display; or

 Note: